nippun-live/riscvos/readme.md

 The source code for this project is not included in this public repository.
 This is to maintain academic integrity as the project was developed as part of a university curriculum.
 Recruiters or other interested parties are welcome to contact me directly to request a private viewing of the source code.

-## ✨ Technical Highlights

-This operating system implements several key features from the ground up, providing a practical understanding of OS design and implementation.

-### UNIX-style Kernel in C

-Implemented core OS functionalities including a bootloader, trap handling, Sv39 virtual memory with demand paging, and process abstraction.
-Supports essential user-mode syscalls (`open`, `close`, `read`, `write`, `ioctl`, `exec`, `fork`, `wait`, `usleep`, `fscreate`, `fsdelete`).
-Created cooperative and preemptive threading models using condition variables and timer (`mtime`) interrupts.

-### Custom Filesystem & Efficient Block Cache

-Engineered a block-based filesystem with a write-ahead journal for metadata consistency and robust crash recovery.
-Features support for create, read, write, delete, and flush operations with multi-level indirection.
-It is mountable via a VirtIO block device.
-An implemented write-back cache with configurable associativity significantly reduces I/O latency for both filesystem and block operations while ensuring data consistency through the journaling mechanism.

-### Preemptive Multitasking

-The kernel supports preemptive multitasking, allowing multiple threads to run concurrently.

-- A simple, preemptive scheduler manages context switching between threads.
-- Low-level context switching is handled in RISC-V assembly.
-- The system uses timer interrupts to preempt running threads.
-- Synchronization primitives, such as condition variables and locks, are provided for thread synchronization.

-### Memory Management

-A virtual memory system is in place, with both physical and virtual memory management.

-- The system uses Sv39 paging to provide each process with its own virtual address space via a three-level page table structure.
-- A buddy system-like allocator manages physical memory.
-- A simple heap allocator is implemented for dynamic memory allocation within the kernel.

-### Device Drivers & MMIO

-Developed drivers for UART (polling & interrupt-driven), Real-Time Clock (RTC), Platform-Level Interrupt Controller (PLIC), VirtIO block & RNG devices (with custom ISR integration), and GPIO/SPI interfaces for embedded peripherals.

-### Games & Application Support

-Built a unified I/O interface to load and execute ELF binaries from the filesystem.
-This has been validated by running classic games like Star Trek, Doom, Rogue, and Zork on the QEMU RISC-V target, with automated tests for correct loading, execution, and system-call handling.

 ## 🚀 Running the OS

 This project can be run on any Linux machine with the required prerequisites installed.